 Their diet consists of sponges, worms, tunicates as well as other small invertebrates.

 The males are territorial and will have several females in their territory.
 Spawning has been observed and takes place several feet above the reef.
 The male approaches a female and bumps her.
 If she is receptive she will follow him upwards.
 The eggs are released into the water table.
 Juvenile males are never seen in the wild.
 Either the juvenile male starts off looking like a female or they are sequential hermaphrodites.
-In the image below it appears as though the specimen is part way through the change from male to female.
+In the image below it appears as though the specimen is part way through the change from male to female supporting the theory that they are sequential hermaphrodites.

 Males may fight with each other in the presence of females.